bcit-ci/CodeIgniter/user_guide_src/source/installation/downloads.rst

 functional, we cannot guarantee the functionality of code taken from the develop branch.

-Beginning with version 2.0.3, stable tags are also available via GitHub, simply select the version from the Tags dropdown.
+Beginning with version 2.0.3, stable releases are also available via GitHub.
+Simply select the version you want from the `Releases <https://github.com/EllisLab/CodeIgniter/releases>`_ page.